Vishnu Triad (Central India)

 Vishnu Triad Central India

-The presence of seven-hooded snake suggested the bronze could be Balarama.
+The presence of a seven-hooded snake suggested the bronze could be Balarama.
 But the presence of Siva and Brahma and the absence of Balarama’s attributes ploughshare suggest the bronze is Vishnu.
-Moreover Balarama has one consort and not two as shown here.
+Moreover, Balarama has one consort and not two, as shown here.

-The list of features to note are several and includes the Kalasa on top of the prabhavali, creeper running up the sides of the prabhavali, the way the standing figures are braced to the frame, and the seven-hooded cobra.
+The list of features to note is several and includes the Kalasa on top of the prabhavali, the creeper running up the sides of the prabhavali, the way the standing figures are braced to the frame, and the seven-hooded cobra.

 The bronze is about 13.5 cm in height.
 It is most likely from the region covering Central India and Uttar Pradesh.
 In terms of age, in my view, it is comparable to the Norton Simon example quoted above.
 That bronze is dated to the tenth century.